-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) 13/09/2024 Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children 13/09/2024 3.
-Annex B (Specific Safeguarding issues) KCSiE 2024 13/09/2024 Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL Current behaviour policy, antibullying policy, inclusion policy, equalities statement.
-13/09/2024 I am aware of who my school's DSL and Deputy(s) for safeguarding are They are: insert 6.
-If I need support or I am worried about the wellbeing I agree or and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at: <insert handbook="" location="" of="" or="" other="" relevant="" staff="" website,=""></insert>
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
+The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+2. Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
+3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
+4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
+I am aware of who my school's DSL and Deputy(s) for safeguarding are: Ellie Onur DSL Lorraine Collins DDSL Gemma Potterton DDSL <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> 6.
+If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 7.
+I know that further guidance, together with copies of the policies mentioned above, are available at: https://stnicholas.ovw1 .juniperwebsites.co.uk/page/?title=Policies&pid=22

-Declaration: I <insert staff name> have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at Shephalbury Park Primary School.
+Declaration: I have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at St Nicholas.